riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 4

+This was a pure data wrangling and cleaning problem so very convenient in R and tidyverse.
+Thinking I need to figure out the regular expression for `# followed by exactly six characters 0-9 or a-f` phased me for a second, until I realised this is a HEX code.
+So I searched online for "R hex code checker", which is a built in function.
+No regular expressions needed for this one.

 # Day 3

 To solve this one - a forest patch that repeats periodically - module operations/remainders are needed.
 I never encounter modulos in my work, the only reason I knew this is what to do is because I also did Advent of Code last year.
 In short, I only use the modulo operator (`%%`) in December :smiley: